dpopchev/howto-quick-setup-dsm/README.md

 ### schedule drive tests

-`HDD/SSD -> Settings`

 - SMART quick test: every month
-- SMART extended test: every three months
+- SMART extended test: every six months

 ### install exFAT access package

-### install Synology snapshot replication package
+### install Snapshot replication package

-Setup up per shared folder.
-Setting retention period of 28 days would mean that delete files will free up the space after 28 days of the deletion.
+Enable snapshot schedule every 2 hours.

+Then set a retention policy:

+- keep all snapshots for 5 days
+- keep the last snapshot of the day for 30 days

+Which means snapshots with granularity of 2 hours for 5 days.
+After that snapshot with granularity of a day for the past 30 days.

+This means that a delete file won't be lost for 30 days.

+Also make snapshots visible to make it easier to find.

+**NOTE** Should setup for every new folder

 ### install Hyper backup package